Education Research Current About VU Amsterdam NL

 Optional: Become a qualified lecturer in higher education

 As part of this master’s programme, you can also choose to obtain the qualifications to become a lecturer in higher education (taught only in Dutch).
 This additional programme component consists of an additional 30 EC.
-Additional information about this option can be found here.
+See the additional information about this option.

 The start date of this programme is September 1st.